 Although not tested in our house or garden, he has demonstrated a natural desire to chase the cats that wander in our hamlet.
-Equally although he does not appear to be an escape artist but would recommend a secure garden to prevent against the call of the wild.
+Equally although he does not appear to be an escape artist, a secure garden is recommended to prevent against the call of the wild.

 JONESY is currently fostered in Department 24 (Dordogne), and can be adopted anywhere in France or beyond, subject to a very successful home check.
 If you would like to know more about JONESY, you can: